google/gvisor/content/docs/architecture_guide/security.md

 provide better system call interception performance.
 However, gVisor does not implement any device emulation, and instead opts to use a sandboxed host System API directly.
 Both approaches significantly reduce the original attack surface.
-Ultimately, since gVisor uses the same hardware mechanism, one should not assume that the mere use of virtualization hardware makes a system more or less secure, just as it would be a mistake to make the claim that the use of an engine makes a car safe.
+Ultimately, since gVisor is capable of using the same hardware mechanism, one should not assume that the mere use of virtualization hardware makes a system more or less secure, just as it would be a mistake to make the claim that the use of a unibody alone makes a car safe.

 ### Does this stop hardware side channels?